 High rates of unemployment create personal hardship and are also public policy concerns.
 State leaders will want to consider the implications of variations in the unemployment rates by age.
 It may also be important to consider variations by age in the utilization of services and programs designed to help people find employment.

 Observation about Age and Unemployment:

-The unemployment rates in South Dakota generally reflect a downward slope; that is, except for the 65-74 age group, the rates are highest among the youngest groups of labor force participants and lower for the older groups.
+The unemployment rates in Mississippi reflect a downward slope; that is, the rates are highest among the youngest groups of labor force participants and lowest for the older groups.